-- 2. For internal and external CD-ROM or DVD-ROM drives:

-- a.
-Choose the Local CD/DVD Drive option.

-- b.
-Choose the drive from the Local CD/DVD Drive drop-down list.
-All available internal and external CD and DVD drive names will be populated in the drop-down list.

-- c.
-Click Connect.

-- 3. For ISO images:
+- From the Virtual KVM Client, choose Virtual Media > Connect CD-ROM/ISO Image.
+The Map Virtual Media CD/ISO Image dialog appears. - 2.
+For internal and external CD-ROM or DVD-ROM drives: - a.
+Choose the Local CD/DVD Drive option. - Choose the drive from the Local CD/DVD Drive drop-down list.
+All available internal and external CD and DVD drive names will be populated in the drop-down list. - c.
+Click Connect. - 3.
+For ISO images: - a.

-- a.
 Choose the ISO Image option.
 Use this option when you want to access a disk image of a CD, DVD, or hard drive.
 ISO format is the only format supported. - b.
-Click Browse. - c.
-Navigate to the path containing the disk image you want to use and click Open.
+Click Browse. - Navigate to the path containing the disk image you want to use and click Open.
 The path is populated in the Image Path field. - d.
-Click Connect. - 4.
-For remote ISO images on a file server: - a.
+Click Connect. - For remote ISO images on a file server: - a.
 Choose the Remote Server ISO Image option. - b.
 Choose Hostname and Image from the drop-down list.
 The file servers and image paths available are those that you configured using the File Server Setup page.
-Only items you configured using the File Server Setup page will be in the drop-down list. - c.
-File Server Username User name required for access to the file server.
-The name can include the domain name such as mydomain/username. - d.
+Only items you configured using the File Server Setup page will be in the drop-down list. - File Server Username User name required for access to the file server.
+The name can include the domain name such as mydomain/username.

+- d.
 File Server Password Password required for access to the file server (field is masked as you type). - e.
 Click Connect.